Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31G-ec-and-superio.md

 **Test steps**

+1. Power on the DUT.
+1. Boot into the system.
+1. Log into system by using the proper login and password.
-1. Press the volume mute hotkey twice and note the effect each keypress has
+1. Press the volume mute hotkey twice and note the effect each keypress has.

 **Expected result**

 1. Pressing the hotkey should mute or unmute the currently enabled audio output.
-1. Each keypress should cause a mute/unmute notification to appear in the middle of the screen
+1. Each keypress should cause a mute/unmute notification to appear in the middle of the screen.

-### ECR009.002 Keyboard (function key: mute) in OS (Windows 10)
+### ECR009.002 Keyboard (function key: mute) in OS (Windows 11)

 **Test description**